dedenys/startup/notes.md

 - Testing - Automated tests at multiple levels to ensure correctness.
 - Deployment - Automated packaging and delivery of code from the development environment to the production environment.

+# Vite

+> "For our toolchain we are going to use Vite.
+Vite bundles your code quickly, has great debugging support, and allows you to easily support JSX, TypeScript, and different CSS flavors.
+To get started with Vite, let's first build a simple web application.
+Later we will convert Simon over to React using Vite.
+This will teach you what you need to know in order to move your startup to React."

 ### end